Expected Impact of Glints from Space Debris in the LSST: Discussion

-It is clear we are presently witnessing an exponential increase of LEO satellites and that this will continue well into the 2030s, coincident with LSST Operations.
+It is clear we are presently witnessing an exponential increase in the number of LEO satellites and that this will continue well into the 2030s, coincident with LSST Operations.
 In their normal operational orbits, most larger satellites will not produce millisecond faint glints.
-Rather, they typically reflect sunlight for 1 second or more and produce streaks or flares that span hundreds of arcseconds across the sky.
+Rather, they typically reflect sunlight for 1 s or more and produce streaks or flares that span hundreds of arcseconds across the sky.
 As the number of LEO satellites increases above 50,000, there is an increased likelihood of multiple collisions producing small spinning debris \citep{long2020impacts}.
-Since there are well over 100,000 credible constellation satellites planned \citep{mcdowell2023enormous}, this is a real concern.
-Indeed there are currently over 1 million proposed LEO satellites in applications to the ITU \citep{falle2023one}.
+Since there are well over 100,000 credible constellation satellites planned \citep{mcdowell2023}, this is a real concern.
+Indeed there are currently over $10^6$ proposed LEO satellites in applications to the International Telecommunication Union (ITU) \citep{falle2023one}.

-Although \citet{loeb24} did not consider high LEO debris, there is some debris at 1000 km orbits and may be more in the future.
-We have repeated our analysis for 1--10 cm debris orbiting at 1000 km and observed at 60 degree zenith angle, resulting in a range of 1750 km.
-The debris object moves more slowly across the focal plane, is slightly more in focus, but is also fainter.
-We find that overall this decreases the peak brightness of the glint image by a factor of 1.4 and lowers the sensitivity by 0.4 mag.
+Although \citet{loeb24} did not consider high-LEO debris, there is some debris at 1000 km orbits and may be more in the future.
+We have repeated our analysis for 1--10 cm debris orbiting at 1000 km and observed at $60^\circ$ zenith angle, resulting in a range of 1750 km.
+The debris object moves more slowly across the focal plane and is slightly more in focus, but is also fainter.
+We find that overall, this decreases the peak brightness of the glint image by a factor of 1.4 and lowers the sensitivity by 0.4 mag.